The Architecture of agent.ceo: A Technical Deep-Dive

 Layer 7: Context and Memory

-AI agents have finite context windows. agent.ceo manages this constraint through compaction (summarizing old context while preserving key information) and a cross-session memory system that persists learnings.
+AI agents have finite context windows. agent.ceo manages this through two mechanisms:

 Design Principles